Bye bye the 64S. Hello the 66i

 Garmin GPSMAP 66i – I like it.
 Why ?
-A while back in 2017 I wrote about the Garmin 64s that I had bought but wasn’t really happy about some of the workings on it, even if it did get better with updates after a rather long wait….
+A while back in 2017 I wrote about the Garmin 64s that I had but wasn’t really happy about some of the workings on it. https://bit.ly/3mKzs7W even if it did get better with updates after a rather long wait.

-This year I bought the Inreach 66i model, basically the same, but most of my gripes with the 64s have been corrected also it has Inreach capabilities, now what the hell is that?
+This year 2020 I bought the Garmin Inreach 66i model.
+Basically the same as the 64s, with most of my gripes with the 64s corrected.
+It also has Inreach capabilities.
+Now what the hell is that?

-In a nutshell, it means that the device is capable of calling for help (calling not vocal like a telephone, it sends a ‘I need help message’ when you push a certain button, even without a telephone network available as it uses satellite coverage.
+In a nutshell.
+Inreach means that the device is capable of calling for help (‘calling’ not vocal like a telephone.
+It sends a ‘I need help message’ when you push a certain button.
+This works even when there is no telephone network available as it uses satellite coverage.
 Believe me, no telephone coverage is still quite often, In three treks I found myself in a area with no telephone GSM at all.

 I’ll try very briefly to explain but there are lots about in on the web and better written than me.